Sponsorship Frequently Asked Questions (FAQs)

 There is no set level as each request is reviewed individually.
 Some requests are approved, some are denied, and some are approved at a lower or higher level than initially requested.

 Each request will be reviewed individually.
 In most cases requests to sponsor another department will be declined since they constitute a transfer of funds between departments.
 However, there may be some exceptions.
-Examples of requests that involve departments sponsoring other departments include:
+All requests must be submitted to the Sponsorship Committee for review.

 Contact the Sponsorship Committee office at (916) 734-5441 or firstname.lastname@example.org.